thedropbears/pycrescendo/README.md

 pdm install
 ```

-### Setup pre-commit
+### pre-commit
-Pre-commit is setup to automatically run formatters and linters when you commit.
-It is suggested to install pre-commit via pipx to keep it seperate from robot code dependencies.
-First [install pipx](https://pipx.pypa.io/stable/installation/).

-Install pre-commit with pipx:
+[pre-commit][] is configured to run our formatters and linters.
+These are enforced for all code committed to this project.

+You must install pre-commit outside of this project's virtual environment.
+Either use your system package manager, or use `pipx`:

 ```
 pipx install pre-commit
 ```